ThamilselvamB/Multivesta-With-SUMO/README.md

 # Multivesta-With-SUMO
-Multivesta is SMC tool, that is integrated with SUMO which is traffic simulaor
+Multivesta is SMC tool, that is integrated with SUMO which is traffic simulator